Lime sulfur: Synthesis reaction

-adding back 6 Ca(2+) cations from hydrated lime for the sake of electroneutrality, one obtains the global reaction.
+Adding back 6 Ca(2+) cations from hydrated lime for the sake of electroneutrality, one obtains the overall reaction.

-This last reaction is consistent with the global lime sulfur reaction mentioned in the USDA document.
-However, it does not account of all the details, a.o., the production of thiosulfate and sulfate amongst the end-products of the reaction.
-Meanwhile, it is a good first order approximation and it usefully highlights the overall lime sulfur reaction scheme because the chemistry of reduced or partially oxidized forms of sulfur is particularly complex and all the intermediate steps or involved mechanisms are hard to unravel.
-Moreover, once exposed to atmospheric oxygen and microbial activity, the lime sulfur system will undergo a fast oxidation and its different products will continue to evolve and finally enter the natural sulfur cycle.
+This last reaction is consistent with the overall lime sulfur reaction mentioned in the USDA document.
+However, it does not account for all the details, such as the production of thiosulfate and sulfate among the end products of the reaction.
+Nevertheless, it is a good first-order approximation, and it usefully highlights the overall lime sulfur reaction scheme because the chemistry of reduced or partially oxidized forms of sulfur is particularly complex, and all the intermediate steps or involved mechanisms are hard to unravel.
+Moreover, once exposed to atmospheric oxygen and microbial activity, the lime sulfur system will undergo a rapid oxidation, and its different products will continue to evolve and eventually enter the natural sulfur cycle.

-The presence of thiosulfate in the lime sulfur reaction can be accounted by the reaction between sulfite and elemental sulfur (or with sulfide and polysulfides) and that of sulfate by the complete oxidation of sulfite or thiosulfate following a more complex reaction scheme.
-More information on calcium thiosulfate production has been described in a patent registered by Hajjatie et al. (2006).
+The presence of thiosulfate in the lime sulfur reaction can be accounted for by the reaction between sulfite and elemental sulfur (or with sulfide and polysulfides), and that of sulfate by the complete oxidation of sulfite or thiosulfate, following a more complex reaction scheme.
+More information on calcium thiosulfate production is described in a patent by Hajjatie et al. (2006).

-Hajjatie et al. (2006) wrote the lime sulfur reaction in various ways depending on the degree of polymerisation of calcium polysulfides, but the following reaction is probably the simplest of their series:
+Hajjatie et al. (2006) expressed the lime sulfur reaction in various ways depending on the degree of polymerization of calcium polysulfides, but the following reaction is probably the simplest of their series: